gsudre/lab_notes/188-MESC_for_PM.md

 First, let's make the expression matrix.
 Maybe I can just re-read Derek's original file, remove the outliers, and add whatever info is still remaining.

-The one caveta here is that our RNAseq is in GRCh38, and everything else (plink files, reference 1KG files, and GWAS) is in hg19.
+The one caveat here is that our RNAseq is in GRCh38, and everything else (plink files, reference 1KG files, and GWAS) is in hg19.
 It might be easier to just liftOver the RNAseq to hg19, and do everything there: